 Pinellas CARES Small Business Grants

-The application period for Pinellas CARES Small Business Grants ended on June 30, 2020.
-All applications submitted before the deadline will be considered.
+The application window for Pinellas CARES Small Business Grants closed on Friday, Nov.
+13, 2020.

 Additional Resources for Businesses

 For the latest updates about resources for Pinellas County businesses, visit the Pinellas County Economic Development website.
 Florida businesses can also visit http://floridadisaster.biz for more information.